pennlabs/penn-sdk-python/README.rst

     :target: https://travis-ci.org/pennlabs/penn-sdk-python

 Penn SDK is the Python library for writing code that interfaces with University of Pennsylvania data.
-It consists of wrappers for the Registrar, Dining, and Directory API's
+It consists of wrappers for various APIs, including the Registrar, Dining, and Directory APIs.

 Getting an API key